 If you’ve ever tried to mike a guitar amp with a Shure SM57 and had trouble finding that sweet spot, then this mic may be your solution.

 - XLR Cable(s).

-- 48v phantom power via audio interface.
-What does an audio interface do?
-Check out my Focusrite Scarlett 2i2 Review!
+- 48v phantom power via an audio interface like the Scarlett 2i2 or Universal Audio Volt 2.